-Considering the Rose family's wealthy upbringing, many of David's sweaters are actually real designer pieces, which Dan said was vital for adequately portraying their riches-to-rags story.
-"They allow us to continually remind the audience that these people came from extreme wealth . . . that these people do not fit in," Dan said of the Roses' fancy outfits in a 2018 interview with the Build Series.
+Considering the Rose family's wealthy background, many of David's sweaters are actually real designer pieces, which Levy said was vital for adequately portraying their riches-to-rags story.
+"They allow us to continually remind the audience that these people came from extreme wealth . . . that these people do not fit in," he said of the Roses' fancy outfits in a 2018 interview with Build Series.

 "I knew if we were going to base this in reality, the clothes needed to be real designer clothes."

-Alexis nostalgic, so we're taking a comprehensive look back at David's sweater collection from season one through six.
-We're still unsure where in the heck he manages to store all of these in his tiny Rosebud Motel room, but alas, let's not allow that to distract from sitting back and appreciating the King of Cozy Yet Chic-as-Hell Sweaters doing what he does best.
+Alexis nostalgic, so we're taking a comprehensive look at David's sweater collection from season one through six.
+We're still unsure where he managed to store all of these in the tiny Rosebud Motel room, but hopefully you have the space to add one or two to your own wardrobe.

 — Additional reporting by Sarah Wasilak